 Global, Local, and Personal Color.

-After years of splitting my time between architecture and art, I’m now taking the time to focus on color in my art studio while teaching 21st Century Color to artists and educators in collaborative workshops around the world.
+After years of splitting my time between architecture and art, I’m now taking the time to focus on sharing 21st Century Color concepts with artists, designers and educators.

 What is 21st Century Color?